By Paul E. Schindler Jr.

 I went looking the other day for references to the most influential teacher I ever had, Edwin Diamond.
 You find a lot of his book reviews, and some of his seminars, all of them in the present tense, before you get to this notice at the University of Chicago web site:

 Edwin Diamond, PhB'47, AM'49, a journalist, author, and NYU professor, died July 10, 1997 in New York City.
 He was 72.
 After starting his career as a science writer with the International News Service in Chicago, he joined Newsweek in 1957, becoming a senior editor in 1962.
 He was an on-air commentator for the Washington Post Co., editorial director of Adweek, and cofounder of the Washington Journalism Review.
 A WWII veteran and a Korean War Army intelligence officer, Diamond received both a Bronze Star and a Purple Heart.
-An associate editor of the New York Daily News in the early 1980s, and a media columnist for New York magazine for 10 years, Diamond was a visiting professor of political science at MIT before joining NYU's faculty in 1984.
+An associate editor of the New York Daily News in the early 1980s, and a media columnist for New York magazine for 10 years, Diamond was a visiting lecturer of political science at MIT before joining NYU's faculty in 1984.
 He wrote a dozen books and won numerous awards for writing, editing, and classroom teaching, as well as a 1994 Professional Achievement Award from the U of C's Alumni Association.
 He is survived by his wife, Adelina Lust Diamond, AB'47; three daughters, including Ellen Diamond Waldman, AB'73; a sister, Natalie Diamond Peiser, AB'50; and six grandchildren.

 Now those are the simple facts, but when someone Googles Edwin Diamond, I want them to find more than "just the facts, m'am."

-He was the single finest professor I encountered during four years at MIT.
+He was the single finest teacher I encountered during four years at MIT.
 He made me what I am today.
 I think he was and would be proud of that; I know I am proud to have served him in a staff capacity.

 Edwin was a raconteur.
 He used to tell us he spoke Russian because he learned it while playing basketball in the suburbs of Washington, D.C., when he was called back to active duty during the Korean War.
 Do the math; he was less than 20 years old when he served in World War II, an experience he never talked about.